TheAlgorithms/Java/CONTRIBUTING.md

 #### **Do you want to contribute to the documentation?**

-- Please read the documentation here [Contributing to the Documentation](https://github.com/TheAlgorithms/Java/blob/master/CONTRIBUTING.md),[open a new issue](https://github.com/TheAlgorithms/Java/issues/new), make changes, and then create a pull request, it will be put under review and accepted if it is appropriate.
+- Please read the documentation here [Contributing to the Documentation](https://github.com/TheAlgorithms/Java/blob/master/CONTRIBUTING.md), [open a new issue](https://github.com/TheAlgorithms/Java/issues/new), make changes, and then create a pull request, it will be put under review and accepted if it is appropriate.

 #### **Do you want to add a new feature?**